 THROUGH THE LENS: Let’s Go to Luckenbach, Texas … With Jerry Jeff Walker, Bobby Bare, and More

-Jerry Jeff Walker - Nashville Boogie - Photo by Kevin Smith
+Jerry Jeff Walker headlining the 2017 Nashville Boogie at the Grand Ole Opry.
+(Photo by Kevin Smith )

 Serendipity happens.
 In response to the Through the Lens column of two weeks ago that included Jerry Jeff Walker’s influential album ¡Viva Terlingua! that was recorded at the Luckenbach Texas Dance Hall, I got a note from contributing ND photographer Kevin Smith saying that he had visited the venue a couple years ago, got some photos, and had some stories to share.
 After some emails, this germ of an idea came together as this week’s theme.

 Kevin is no stranger to ND’s readers, as last year he reported on 2019’s Nashville Boogie (a rockabilly festival held annually in Nashville) for this column.
 He is also a regular contributor to the rockabilly print journal Blue Suede News and the website Saving Country Music.
 So, as if continuing on the themes of the past two weeks, here are Kevin’s stories, and photos in the gallery that follows.

 The Luckenbach Texas Dance Hall